 Amherst, MA 0l003

-His books include Race and Ethnicity in Anglo-Saxon Literature (Routledge, 2003), and Misconceptions about the Middle Ages (Routledge, 2008), co-edited with Bryon Grigsby.
-He is currently editing (with Michael Moynihan and Sherrill Harbison), Vox Germanica: Essays on Germanic Literature and Culture in Honor of James E. Cathey (forthcoming from University of Arizona).
-His current interest is in the idea of beauty in early medieval Europe.
+Harris’ books include Race and Ethnicity in Anglo-Saxon Literature (Routledge, 2003); Misconceptions about the Middle Ages (Routledge, 2008), edited with Bryon Grigsby; and Vox Germanica: Essays on Germanic Literature and Culture in Honor of James E. Cathey, edited with Michael Moynihan and Sherrill Harbison (University of Arizona, 2013).
+Forthcoming in 2014 is Beauty and the (Venerable) Bede (West Virginia University Press).

 Course Pages: http://people.umass.edu/sharris/

 Curriculum vitae: https://udrive.oit.umass.edu/sharris/public/misc/HarrisCV_2013.pdf